Public Records

 If you want to review or get copies of the non-public information listed above, it will be necessary for the college to request an Attorney General's opinion about this information.
 The Attorney General's office has up to 12 weeks to make a decision on whether the information is public or not public.

-• Request for clarification
+• Request clarification,

 Once a public records request is received, it becomes a public record of Centralia College.
 When records are gathered to fulfill a request, the records may contain the names of employees, students or third parties.
 Centralia College may notify individuals regarding disclosure of records that contain their name or other identifiers.
 Such notices typically include the name of the requestor and/or a copy of the request form.